 Stage 6: Fulltime care

-Eventually our clients become so unable to choose their own activities or make sense of the world around them that they need to have someone present at all times in order to feel comfortable.
-Even people who have anosognosia will eventually welcome the full-time presence of other people.
-We know it is time for full-time care when we arrive in the home to find the client wandering from room to room, unable to relax: they have lost the ability to know what they want to do.
+At DAWN, we know it is time for full-time care when we arrive and find someone who’s only been alone for minutes wandering from room to room, unable to relax; they have lost the ability to know what they want to do.
 These people will say, “I just don’t know what I’m supposed to be doing” when you arrive, and “Do you have to go?” when you get ready to leave.
 This will happen long before they become bedridden or unable to communicate.

 These are the stages of dementia I have watched my clients go through here at DAWN.
-They reflect changes in functioning, not medical diagnoses.
+They reflect changes in functioning—that are not determined by medical diagnoses.
 When we watch for and respond to our loved ones’ and clients’ changing ability to function and their emotional needs, tailoring the level of care accordingly, they more readily accept care and are less likely to put themselves at risk.
 At DAWN, we believe that people who feel secure are less anxious.
-How someone feels dictates how they will function and act—whether they are experiencing dementia or not.
+And how someone feels dictates how they will function and act—whether they are experiencing dementia or not.

 What is strength-based, person-centered dementia care?